Route Templates – Create, Duplicate, and Reuse Routes

-Master Routes are the static routes that contain a specific set of sequenced addresses which are visited on a regular basis or a fixed schedule.
-Master Routes can be viewed as templates that are used to facilitate the planning of recurring routes that require only minor modifications.
+Master Routes are the static multi-stop routes that contain a specific set of sequenced addresses which are visited on a regular basis or a fixed delivery schedule.
+Master Routes can be viewed as route templates that are used to facilitate the planning of recurring routes that require only minor modifications.
+Using Master Routes as route templates allows you to save more time and resources by making your route planning and dispatching processes more efficient.
 There are two ways to create a Mater Route:

 - Convert an already planned route into a Master Route.